Rosettea/Hilbish/docs/api/hilbish/_index.md

 </a>
 </h4>

-Replaces running hilbish with `cmd`
+Replaces the currently running Hilbish instance with the supplied command.
+This can be used to do an in-place restart.
 #### Parameters
-This function has no parameters.
+`string` **`cmd`**

 </div>

 <hr><div id='goro'>